Wikmano/Python-Password-ZIp-Cracker/README.md

 ## What's Included

 - `Password_cracker.py` – the main Python script with the GUI and cracking logic
-- `hasla.txt` – a list of possible passwords (dictionary file)
+- `passwords.txt` – a list of possible passwords (dictionary file)
-- `pliczek.zip` – a sample password-protected ZIP file for testing
+- `zip_folder.zip` – a sample password-protected ZIP file for testing

 ## Features